robertschulz/SeleniGone/README.md

 When the tests are complete, follow the link to the resulting snapshots of your application in the various browsers.

-While you can easily invoke the DOM testing with the click of a button, you can also run these tests manually (with more options):
+While you can easily invoke the DOM testing with the click of a button, you can also run these tests manually (with more options).

+With the node server running, issue these commands in a separate terminal:

 ### Invoke the Tests (i.e. a grunt watch task)
 `node DOMTest/runner --help`

+`node DOMTest/runner --specificBrowser chrome`

 `node DOMTest/runner --runAllLocal --vboxIE=9,10,11`